yt-project/yt/doc/source/faq/index.rst

 .. _conversion-factors:

-How do I get get the conversion factors between code units and X units for my dataset?
+How do I get the conversion factors between code units and X units for my dataset?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Conversion factors are easy to get in the new yt-3.0 unit system.